ivamluz/Algorithms-and-Data-Structures/algorithms/0007-MaxOccurringChar/README.md

 # Maximum occurring character

 **Objective:** Given a string, write an algorithm to find the character in string which occurs maximum number of times.
-If more than one character has maximum and same count then print all of them
+If more than one character has maximum and same count then return all of them.

 ## Examples:
 ```python